 Now let’s get down to the entrees.
 You can’t choose here, you’ll just get the turkey with all the trimmings.
-When the plate was brought, my first reaction was “not much turkey?”, well, there’s only two slices of turkey, I mean thin slices but large.
+When they brought the plate, my first reaction was “not much turkey?”, well, there’s only two slices of turkey, I mean thin slices but large.
 I was worried that I might still feel hungry.
 I thought I would get a turkey leg or wings or even chest, or maybe at least some skin?
 But none.
 Looks like a thin slice in the thigh or chest.
 The best part is the cranberry side-dish, and the mashed red skin potato is not bad either.
 There’s not much gravy, but at the end of this second meal, I was full.

-There’s three kinds of desserts, namely: Crème Brûlée, Sharkfin Pie and good ol’ Pumpkin Pie.
+There are three kinds of desserts, namely: Crème Brûlée, Sharkfin Pie and good ol’ Pumpkin Pie.
 Here’s two of them:

 Sharkfin Pie is the best, love the butter fudge ice cream with honey roasted peanuts, peanut butter, and Oreo cookie crust.
 Pumpkin pie is so-so.

 VERDICT: For $27.99 you get a three-course meal (not including drinks).
 It’s not bad, but it’s not that good either.
-I just wish Mitchell’s Fish Market had put more turkey in the dinner, afterall that’s what people came for.
-As usual their customer service is good, and the food was delicious, but if you know how to cook turkey and do it well, you might as well be better off by doing it yourself, at least you’ll enjoy a full turkey and have some leftovers for the next day.
+I just wish Mitchell’s Fish Market had put more turkey in the dinner, afterall, that’s what people came for.
+As usual, their customer service is good, and the food was delicious, but if you know how to cook turkey and do it well, you might as well be better off by doing it yourself, at least you’ll enjoy a full turkey and have some leftovers for the next day.